FlowFuse/website/src/blog/2024/03/http-authentication-node-red-with-flowfuse.md

 ---
-title: HTTP Node Authentication in Node-RED with FlowFuse
+title: Securing HTTP Traffic for Node-RED with FlowFuse
 subtitle: Choosing the right form of authentication for your Node-RED integration is important.
 description: In this blog we will discuss the various forms of authentication for integrating web applications with Node-RED.
 date: 2024-03-25